Live, Interactive On-Line Parenting with Positive Discipline Class via video conference

 Note: Exact content and order may shift or change based on participant needs

-Wondering how the on-line class works?
+Wondering how the Virtual Classroom works?
 FAQ’s are below.

 What are the system requirements?